buildbot/buildbot/master/docs/manual/cfg-www.rst

 Endpoint matchers are processed in the order they are configured.
 The first rule matching an endpoint will prevent further rules from being checked.
 To continue checking other rules when the result is `deny`, set `defaultDeny=False`.
-If not endpoint matcher matches, then the access is granted.
+If no endpoint matcher matches, then the access is granted.

 One can implement the default deny policy by putting an :py:class:`AnyEndpointMatcher` with nonexistent role in the end of the list.
 Please note that this will deny all REST apis, and most of the UI do not implement proper access denied message in case of such error.